wlaw019/wlaw019.github.io/OMDB-app/README.md

 10         </div>
 11     </div>
 12 </div>
 ```
+## Functions Used to populate grid
+# getData()
+* This function populates line 1 to 7 based on using the movie array
+* Randomly picked movie and category then AJAX

+# getDataBtn1()
+* Callback function in getData()
+* This function creates the 1st WrongAns button on line 8
+* Randomly picked another movie but with the same category from getData() then run another AJAX

+# getDataBtn2()
+* Callback function in getDataBtn1
+* This function creates 2nd WrongAns button on line 9
+* Randomly picked another movie but with the same category from getData() then run another AJAX

+# shuffleBtn()
+* Callback function in getDataBtn2
+* This function checks for duplicate buttons (rightAns = wrongAns, wrongAns1 = wrongAns2) and replace the wrongAns with another randomly generated answer based on the ansTotal array (contains all the ans generated for the board)
+* Last step is to shuffle the buttons so that the rightAns is not always the first button

 What things you need to install the software and how to install them